Jorge Soler Player Props: Marlins vs. Phillies

 Jorge Soler At The Plate

-- He ranks 90th in batting average, 35th in on base percentage, and 11th in slugging among the qualified hitters in baseball.
+- Among qualified hitters in MLB play, he ranks 83rd in batting average, 33rd in on-base percentage, and ninth in slugging.

-- Soler enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .421.
+- Soler is batting .471 with one homer during his last games and is riding a six-game hitting streak.

-- Soler has driven in a run in 28 games this season (32.6%), including 13 games with more than one RBI (15.1%).
-He has also driven home three or more of his team's runs in five contests.
+- In 33.3% of his games this season, Soler has had at least one RBI.
+He's picked up more than one in 16.1% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.